Start Printed Page 65707

 Start Supplemental Information

-(proposal or proposed rule) that would amend the NCUA's appraisal regulation promulgated pursuant to Title XI of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (Title XI).
+Under Title XI of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (Title XI),

 Title XI directs each federal financial institutions regulatory agency